suffolklibraries/sljekyll/elibrary/press-reader/index.md

 4. Enter your email address and password and click 'Sign In'
 5. You can now use the service again.

-### On an Android or Apple tablet or smartphone
+### On an Apple or Android tablet or smartphone

-1. Open the Play or App store on your device
-2. Search for 'PressReader' and press the 'PressReader' app
-3. Download and install the app
+1. Download and install the PressReader app from the [App Store](https://itunes.apple.com/us/app/pressreader/id313904711?mt=8) or [Google Play](https://play.google.com/store/apps/details?id=com.newspaperdirect.pressreader.android&hl=en_GB)
-4. Open the app
+2. Open the app
-5. Press the 'Accounts' button on the bottom right, then press 'Sign in'.
+3. Press the 'Accounts' button on the bottom right, then press 'Sign in'.
-6. Press the orange library card icon.
+4. Press the orange library card icon.
-7. Search for 'Suffolk Libraries' in the search box that appears, then press 'Library - Suffolk Libraries'
+5. Search for 'Suffolk Libraries' in the search box that appears, then press 'Library - Suffolk Libraries'
-8. Enter your library card number and press 'Sign In'
+6. Enter your library card number and press 'Sign In'
-9. Fill in the fields in the 'New User' box and press 'Agree'
+7. Fill in the fields in the 'New User' box and press 'Agree'
-10. This service will now be available to use.
+8. This service will now be available to use.

 **Your session will expire after 30 days.
 After 30 days, you can reactivate your account:**